-Line Color Border color of the drawing element; To change the color select the property and click ?
-Unknown Attachment .
+Line Color Border color of the drawing element.
+To change the color, select the property and click Line Width Width of the drawing element's border Possible values: any positive integer number 1: line with a width of 1 pixel (default)

-Possible values:

-• RGB(RRR, GGG, BBB): 24 bit RGB color code (can be selected via a color picker dialog)

-• RGB(0,0,0): Black(Default)

-Line Width Width of the drawing element's border

-Possible values:

-Any positive integer number

-• 1: Border with 1 pixel width (Default)

-Fill Color Fill color of the drawing element; To change the color select the property and click

-Possible values:

-• RGB(RRR, GGG, BBB): 24 bit RGB color code (can be selected with a color picker dialog)

-• RGB(255,255,255): White(Default)

-Transparent Transparent fill (do not use a fill color); By enabling this property the property Fill Color will be ignored.
+Fill Color Fill color of the drawing element.
+To change the color, select the property and click Possible values: • RGB(RRR, GGG, BBB): 24-bit RGB color code (can be selected with a color picker dialog) • RGB (255, 255, 255): White (Default) Transparent Transparent fill (do not use a fill color); By enabling this property, the property Fill Color will be ignored.

-2.6.6 Polyline and Line
+Polyline and Line 3.6.6